Search Our Site

 MARCH 6-- Savannah police are investigating an incident in which a male subject was shot in the head today.

-Police arrived within two minutes of being dispatched at 4 p.m. to a residence 120 Scarlett Drive, securing the scene and beginning to render medical aid, according to a statement from the department.
+Police arrived within two minutes of being dispatched at 4 p.m. to a residence at 120 Scarlett Drive, securing the scene and beginning to render medical aid, according to a statement from the department.

 The statement said also that one male is in custody with multiple charges pending.
 The male who was shot was flown to Regional Medical Center in Memphis in critical condition.